NextronSystems/thor-manual/debugging/failed-scans.rst

 Most Frequent Causes of Failed Scans
 ------------------------------------

-The following examples are the most frequent causes of a failed scan.
+The following are the most frequent causes of failed scans.

 External Processes Terminating THOR
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Whenever THOR dies without any traceback or panic message and no error message in the log file, an external process terminated the THOR process.
+If THOR terminates without a traceback, panic message, or error message in the log file, an external process most likely terminated it.

-Usually the four following sources are responsible (descending order, by frequency):
+The following four sources are usually responsible (in descending order of frequency):

 1. Antivirus or EDR killed the THOR process
 2. A user killed the THOR process
-3. A management solution that noticed a high CPU load caused by the THOR process killed it
+3. A management solution terminated the THOR process after detecting high CPU load
 4. Attackers killed the THOR process

 .. note::